VIKASADODARIYA/Bill-Splitter/README.md

 # Bill-Splitter

-Certainly!
-Below is a template for a README.md file for the Bill-Splitter project hosted on GitHub:

----

-# Bill-Splitter

 Bill-Splitter is a simple Python script to split bills among friends or participants equally.
 It calculates the amount each person needs to pay or receive to settle the bills.

 ## Features